JerylDEv/CMSC-202-Principles-of-Programming-/README.md

 I created this Repository to keep my notes on Eloquent JavaScript (http://eloquentjavascript.net/).

-Navigate to 'js' folder to view my scripts per Chapter on Eloquent JavaScript.
+Navigate to 'js' folder to view my scripts and notes for each Chapter in Eloquent JavaScript.

+Navigate to 'assignment' folder to view my assignments.
+Note that I may publish my answers after the Submission date.